 Patrick and John moved to Jersey City, New Jersey just before 1890.

 Patrick worked for the railroad in Hoboken as a fireman.
 The railroad fireman would add coal to the fire to make the steam that drove the engine.
 This work may have helped his son get a job at the railroad when Patrick died in 1905.

-Patrick married Sarah Jane Carr (1863-1950) of Hollygrove, Ireland on April 13, 1890 at Saint Paul's Roman Catholic Church at 14 Greenville Avenue in Jersey City, New Jersey.
+Patrick married Sarah Jane Carr (1863-1950) of Hollygrove, County Galway, Ireland on April 13, 1890 at Saint Paul's Roman Catholic Church at 14 Greenville Avenue in Jersey City, New Jersey.
 He was 32 years old.
 Sarah was the daughter of Thomas Carr I (c1840-bef1901) and Bridget Conboy (1841-aft1901).
 Patrick was living at 12 Bright Street in Jersey City at the time of his marriage.
 Living with him was his brother, Matthew Norton.
 In the marriage records of the church their names were latinized as: "Patricum Norton" and "Saram Carr".